mjcarley/nbi/README.md

   make
   make install

-For information on ptions to control configuration,
+For information on options to control configuration,

   ./configure --help